Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 *A successful commit message*

-**Tip:** If you want to ignore Git hooks, add the  `--no-verify` argument to your git command.
-However, this only applies to *client-side* hooks and should only used when absolutely necessary.
+**Tip ℹ️:** If you want to ignore Git hooks, add the  `--no-verify` argument to your git command.
+However, this only applies to *client-side* hooks and should only be used when absolutely necessary.

 <!---
-### Prohibt unwanted code
+### Prohibit unwanted code
 In this example, I'm making sure that nobody forgets debugging code that breaks.

 I'll extend the `pre-commit` with this code: